sindresorhus/screenfull/readme.md

 ## Download

-Only 608 bytes gzipped (1380 bytes minified)
+Only 0.6 KB gzipped (1.4 KB minified)

 Download the [production version][min] or the [development version][max].